 Taxonomic: Deiodination by DIO enzymes is known to exist in a wide range of vertebrates and invertebrates.
 This KE is plausibly applicable across vertebrates.
 Reports of inhibition of DIO2 activity are relatively scarce compared to DIO1.
 Studies reporting DIO2 inhibition have used human recombinant DIO2 enzyme (Olker et al., 2019), primary human astrocytes (Roberts et al., 2015), rat pituitary (Li et al., 2012), pig liver (Stinckens et al., 2018), Nile tilapia (Oreochromis niloticus) liver (Walpita et al., 2007).
 Evidence for fish (e.g., zebrafish and fathead minnow) is mostly indirect since DIO enzyme activity is usually not measured in chemical exposure experiments.
 Stinckens et al. (2018) showed that chemicals with DIO inhibitory potential in pig liver impaired swim bladder inflation in zebrafish, a thyroid hormone regulated process.
 Based on these results, DIO2 seemed to be more important than DIO1.
-Houbrechts et al. (2016) did however confirm decreased DIO2 activity in a DIO1-DIO2 knockdown zebrafish at the ages of 3 and 7 days post fertilization and Noyes confirmed decreased outer ring deiodination activity in fathead minnows exposed to BDE-209.
-Walpita et al. (2007) showed decreased DIO2 activity in the liver of Nile tilapia injected with dexamethasone.
+Based on these results, DIO2 seemed to be more important than DIO1.